The easyMoney Glossary – Part Two

 We think that experience and knowledge count for a great deal.

-Our Chief Executive, Andrew de Candole has over 40 years’ expertise within the real estate sector; indeed, our whole team has decades of combined knowledge and understanding of this area of business.
+Our Chief Executive, Andrew de Candole has over 40 years’ expertise within the real estate sector and has taken two real-estate companies from start-up to public floatation; indeed, our whole team has decades of combined knowledge and understanding of this area of business.
 In our view, property lending should only be done by property professionals.

 In light of this update, we’re pleased to introduce the second half of your easy-to-read guide to some of the terms most often used by the easyMoney team.